waii-ai/waii-sdk-py/doc/docs/chat-module.md

   - `sql`: A `GeneratedQuery` object containing the generated query to answer the question, if created
   - `data`: A `GetQueryResultResponse` object containing the result of the generated query if it was run
   - `chart_spec`: A `ChartGenerationResponse` object containing the information for the visualization
-- `additional_context`: (optional) List of `SemanticStatement` objects to provide additional context during chat.
-These context will be treated like they are part of the system and follow all fields of the context.
-See [Semantic Context module](semantic-context-module) for detailed information about `SemanticStatement` fields and usage patterns.

 **Examples:**